The Bike Shed turns one year old this month. What began as a biweekly show has moved to weekly episodes with a loyal audience.

 - Why Did They Call It Rust?

-Sean, Laila, and I would like to thank listeners for giving our show a shot and thoughtbot for allowing us the time and budget to do the show.
+Sage, Laila, and I would like to thank listeners for giving our show a shot and thoughtbot for allowing us the time and budget to do the show.
 We’d especially like to thank our producer, Thom Obarski, for making us sound reasonably intelligent.
 We think that excellent production values are a critical part of an enjoyable podcast and Thom is the person who makes that possible.